 Early History of the Gallert family

 This web page shows only a small excerpt of our Gallert research.
-Another 131 words (9 lines of text) covering the years 135 and 1351 are included under the topic Early Gallert History in all our PDF Extended History products and printed products wherever possible.
+Another 130 words (9 lines of text) covering the years 1426, 1341, 1667, 1675, 1676, 1351, 1687, 1749 and 1687 are included under the topic Early Gallert History in all our PDF Extended History products and printed products wherever possible.

 Gallert Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Gallert have been found, including Gaylord, Gaillard, Galliard, Gaylor, Gayleard and others.

 Early Notables of the Gallert family (pre 1700)

-Another 27 words (2 lines of text) are included under the topic Early Gallert Notables in all our PDF Extended History products and printed products wherever possible.
+Another 33 words (2 lines of text) are included under the topic Early Gallert Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Gallert family